ATrefzer/CSharpCodeAnalyst/Documentation/Uncovered C# Syntax.md

 **I think it is a pointless task to cover all dependencies possible in a language like C#.
 Some of them would cause large effort for very little benefit.**

+## Know limitations

+- Attributes are not captured at method parameter level.

+## Known uncovered code constructs

 Following is a list of uncovered language constructs.
 However, there are many more.

 - Generic Type Constraints: